MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns **TRUE** if successful, or **FALSE** otherwise. **FALSE** is returned if the size in the `cbSize` member of the **LVINSERTMARK** structure does not equal the actual size of the structure, or when an insertion point does not apply in the current view.

 ### Remarks
- This member function emulates the functionality of the [LVM_SETINSERTMARK](http://msdn.microsoft.com/library/windows/desktop/bb761182) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SETINSERTMARK](http://msdn.microsoft.com/library/windows/desktop/bb761182) message, as described in the Windows SDK.

 ##  <a name="clistctrl__setinsertmarkcolor"></a>  CListCtrl::SetInsertMarkColor
  Sets the color of the insertion point.